z00logist/linguistics-thesaurus/Language/Types/Core/Analytical.md

 ## Characteristics

-- **Minimal Inflection**: Few or no inflectional morphemes.
+- Few or no inflectional morphemes.
-- **Use of Particles and Prepositions**: Function words indicate grammatical relationships.
+- Function words indicate grammatical relationships.
-- **Fixed Word Order**: Syntax plays a crucial role in meaning.
+- Syntax plays a crucial role in meaning.

 ## Examples